Dandoko/kloto/project_document.md

 - Portal gun bullets have been spotted going through objects
 - A "Screen position out of view frustrum" Unity error seldom occurs
 - The portal screen infrequently flickers when passing through it
+- One-sided portals are rotated incorrectly at times

 ## Plans for the Future
 - Project a more natural camera view when looking at a two-sided portal through a one-sided portal and vice versa